Canon PowerShot G5 X Mark II Review:

-Metering describes how your camera determines the appropriate shutter speed and aperture based on the amount of light it can detect.
+Metering describes how your camera determines the appropriate shutter speed and aperture based on how much light it can detect.

 Metering, in a nutshell, is a method for modern cameras to reflect light and determine the proper exposure without using an accessory meter.

-However, in high-contrast scenes, such as those with darker foreground details and clouds overhead, you’ll need to use Highlight Tone Priority or exposure compensation to prevent brighter information from being lost.
+However, in high-contrast scenes, such as those with darker foreground details and clouds overhead, you’ll need to use Highlight Tone Priority or exposure compensation to prevent losing brighter information.

 Distortion and Noise: